P and NP

 Name Given Decision Problem Optimization Problem

-SHORTEST PATH Weighted graph $G$, nodes $s$ and $t$ Is there a path $p$ from $s$ to $t$ with weight $\leq k$ (for some $k$)?
+SHORTEST PATH Weighted graph $G$ with nodes $s$ and $t$ Is there a path $p$ from $s$ to $t$ with weight $\leq k$ (for some $k$)?
 Find the path from $s$ to $t$ with the smallest weight

 TRAVELING SALESPERSON Complete weighted graph $G$ Is there a Hamilton Cycle of $G$ with weight $\leq k$ (for some $k$)?
 Find the Hamilton Cycle in $G$ with the smallest weight